davidelbe/david.elbe.me/_posts/2015-05-07-what-is-a-kpi-and-what-do-i-track.md

  * Monthly Recurring Revenue
  * Churn rate (how many are leaving each month)
- * Customer Lifetime Value (how much is each customer worth)
+ * Lifetime Value (LTV: how much is each customer worth during their lifetime as a subscriber)

 There are lot of other KPI's that you could measure, but if you are currently not measuring anything these are the most important KPI's to add.

 Churn rate should be low.
-Monthly recurring revenue (MRR) should increase and customer lifetime value should be higher than your costs to get a customer to sign up for your service.
+Monthly recurring revenue (MRR) should increase and customer lifetime value (LTV) should be higher than your costs to get a customer to sign up for your service.

 If all three of the above looks good you probably have a good